joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 - `ejs`: A templating engine for NodeJS.
 - `nodemon`: A tool that will automatically restart our server when we make changes to our code.

-You'll see in the `node_modules` folder that there are a lot of dependencies.
-These are the dependencies of the dependencies we have pulled in.
-This is one of the reasons why we use a package manager like npm.
-It makes it easy to manage all these dependencies.

 5. We are now ready to run our application.
 If you check the `package.json` file, you'll I've created a start script: ` "start": "nodemon index.js",`.
-To run this script, in the terminal, run the following command: `npm run start`.
+To run this script, in the terminal, execute the command: `npm run start`.
 This will start our server.
 You should see the following output:

 ```bash
    Example app listening at http://localhost:8000